mirandagodi/Testing-theories-of-the-vocabulary-spurt/README.md

 SCRIPTS DESCRIPTION

 Scripts are organized in numerical order.
+Each script produces csv files used in subsequent scripts.

 `Data cleaning scripts`: These scripts are not included here as they contain identifiable information.
 All shared data in this repository is anonymized.